 When creating and structuring a prospective alternative investment vehicle or family of entities, it is important to consider the tax impact that both tax-exempt and foreign investors may have on your fund.
 At Richey May, we provide resources to help determine the impact of these investors, as there are certain tax rules to navigate to provide the most tax efficient result for all investors.
-Unrelated business taxable income, effectively connected income, withholding agent responsibilities, and proper U.S. tax classification are important items you should take into consideration when forming a fund structure, so we have provided more detail on each of these areas below.
+Unrelated business taxable income, effectively connected income, withholding agent responsibilities, and proper U.S. tax classification are important items you should take into consideration when forming a fund structure.

 Unrelated Business Taxable Income (UBTI)

-Unrelated Business Taxable Income (“UBTI”) is income that is taxable to tax-exempt entities.
-It is the product of those entities engaging in taxable activities, that are not substantially related to the purpose of the organization in which they are invested.
-Income from investment activities carried on within an alternative investment fund (interest, dividends and capital gains) is generally not taxable to tax-exempt entities.
-However, there are instances in which UBTI are generated by investing in an alternative investment fund.
+Unrelated Business Taxable Income (“UBTI”) is income that is taxable to IRC 501(c) tax-exempt entities.
+These entities are typically individual retirement accounts or foundations that qualify under IRC 501(c).
+The term unrelated trade or business is generally defined as any trade or business which is not substantially related to the purpose of such organization.
+Income from investment activities within an alternative investment fund (interest, dividends and capital gains) is generally not taxable to tax-exempt entities.
+However, there are instances in which UBTI is generated by investing in an alternative investment fund.

-- The most notable trigger is trading on a margin account (or the use of other debt/leverage to purchase portfolio assets).
+- The most notable is trading on a margin account (or the use of other debt/leverage to purchase portfolio assets).
 Funds may from time to time strategically use leverage in their trading strategy.
-There can be tax consequences to doing this, however.

-- The other main trigger of UBTI is investing in underlying partnerships (or any other “U.S. Trade or Business”).
+- The other main way UBTI can be produced is by investing in underlying partnerships (or any other “U.S. Trade or Business”).
 If lower tier partnerships incur UBTI or generate income that would be considered UBTI to an upper tier partnership, it will ultimately be passed through to the fund.
-UBTI is something for fund managers to consider before they bring tax-exempt investors into their funds.

 There are ways to mitigate UBTI from within certain fund structures.
 Various offshore blockers can be employed in certain cases to block the UBTI from flowing to tax-exempt investors.
 Alternatively, tax-exempt investors could be placed into a side pocket within the existing fund (away from the UBTI generating investments).